Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 Suppresses the migration of inflammatory cells.

-Erespal, in addition to anti-inflammatory action, reduces mucus hypersecretion and bronchial obstruction.
-It is the drug of choice for bronchial obstruction in children. early age infectious genesis. good effect noted when prescribing the drug from the first days of the disease.
+Erespal, in addition to its anti-inflammatory effect, reduces mucus hypersecretion and bronchial obstruction.
+It is the drug of choice for bronchial obstruction in children early age infectious genesis.
+Good effect noted when prescribing the drug from the first days of the disease.

-In severe obstructive process, with an anti-inflammatory purpose, glucocorticoids are used.
+In severe obstructive processes, glucocorticoids are used for anti-inflammatory purposes.
 Their inhalation route of administration is preferred, as it is highly effective and less dangerous.
 It is recommended to administer Pulmicort through a nebulizer 1-2 times a day at a dose of 0.25-1 mg.
 It is better when inhalation is done 20 minutes after inhalation of the bronchodilator.
 The duration of therapy is usually 5-7 days.

 Parenteral corticosteroids are used for bronchiolitis and status asthmaticus.
 Usual dose 2 mg per kg per day for prednisolone.
-With bronchiolitis, the dose is 5-10 mg per kg per day in 4 doses (every 6 hours), not taking into account the daily rhythm.
+For bronchiolitis, the dose is 5-10 mg per kg per day in 4 divided doses (every 6 hours), not taking into account the circadian rhythm.

 Antihistamines are used only in the presence of allergic diseases.

-Etiotropic treatment consists in the use of antiviral and antibiotic therapy.
+Etiotropic treatment consists of the use of antiviral and antibacterial therapy.

-Antibiotics should be used as indicated in the following cases:
+Antibiotics should be used as indicated in following cases:

 Hyperthermia that lasts more than 3-5 days;

-When there is no effect from the ongoing treatment;
+When there is no effect from the treatment;

-The presence of toxicosis, especially when it grows;
+The presence of toxicosis, especially when it increases;

 Availability purulent sputum;

-Leukocytosis, shift leukocyte formula to the left increased COE, neutrophilia.
+Leukocytosis, shift leukocyte formula to the left, increased SOE, neutrophilia.

-In case of respiratory failure, oxygen therapy is carried out through a mask or nasal catheters.
+For respiratory failure, oxygen therapy is administered through a mask or nasal catheters.

 In conclusion, I would like to note that it is now widely used in the treatment of broncho-obstructive syndrome.
-This inhalation therapy can provide emergency assistance with obstruction in short time without resorting to parenteral administration medicines.
+With this inhalation therapy you can provide emergency assistance with obstruction in short terms without resorting to parenteral administration medicines.

-Broncho-obstructive syndrome- a clinical manifestation of acute respiratory failure of the ventilation type, in the pathogenesis of which spasm of small bronchi, swelling of their mucous membrane and excessive sputum production are in the first place.
+Broncho-obstructive syndrome- a clinical manifestation of acute respiratory failure of the ventilation type, in the pathogenesis of which the first place is occupied by spasm of the small bronchi, swelling of their mucous membrane and excessive production of sputum.

 Broncho-obstructive syndrome is a consequence of inflammation of the bronchial mucosa caused by a virus.
-There are symptoms of bronchiolitis in patients up to 4 months of age and a clinic of obstructive bronchitis in older children. allergic inflammation bronchial mucosa can be manifested by bronchial asthma, which is usually found in patients from 3 years of age, but in medical practice cases of such a disease have been recorded even in infants.
+Symptoms of bronchiolitis appear in patients up to 4 months of age and the clinic of obstructive bronchitis in older children.
+Allergic inflammation bronchial mucosa can manifest as bronchial asthma, which is usually found in patients over 3 years of age, but in medical practice Cases of this disease have been recorded even in infants.

 The disease in question is found mainly in young children.
-Bronchiolitis occurs between the ages of 0 and 5 months due to a respiratory syncytial infection.
-MS infection mainly affects lower divisions human respiratory tract.
-Before broncho-obstructive syndrome, any SARS can develop, which will cause the disease.
+Bronchiolitis occurs between 0 and 5 months of age due to respiratory syncytial infection.
+MS infection mainly affects lower sections human respiratory tract.
+Before broncho-obstructive syndrome, any acute respiratory viral infection can develop, which will become the cause of the disease.

-The child develops shortness of breath of the expiratory type, which means that the exhalation is lengthened.
-In the lungs, physicians fix whistling dry rales, which are heard symmetrically in the inter- and subscapular space.
-Percussion diagnostic methods can reveal a box tone of sound in the chest, which is the result of expiratory closure of bronchioles and acute emphysema.
-X-rays are also used, which reveals an increase in the pulmonary pattern, an expansion of the roots of the lungs against the background of their emphysematous swelling.
+The child develops expiratory shortness of breath, which means that exhalation is prolonged.
+In the lungs, doctors record whistling dry rales, which are heard symmetrically in the inter- and subscapularis space.
+Percussion diagnostic methods can reveal a box-like sound in the chest, which is the result of expiratory closure of bronchioles and acute emphysema.
+X-rays are also used, which reveal an increase in the pulmonary pattern, expansion of the roots of the lungs against the background of their emphysematous swelling.

 Treatment of broncho-obstructive syndrome